B1nus/wezy/README.md

 # Placeholder Name
 Inspired by [Scratch](https://scratch.mit.edu/), [Lua](https://www.lua.org/start.html) and [Zig](https://ziglang.org/).
 A great first language, and a great next language to learn after Scratch.
 It will introduce you to some lower level concepts such as floats and bitwise operations and introduce you to a devlopment environment similar to most other languages.

 Funily enough, the language is quite low level.
 Even though it might not feel like it.
-It's similar to the amount of abstraction of C. Just like C, this language is simple.
-Yet mastering it can take years.
+It's similar to the amount of abstraction of C and just like C, this language is simple.
+But mastering it can take years.
 The language is not optimised for performance, but because of it's simplicity it's still very fast.
 # Goals
 - simplicity & friendliness
 - no magic